Stratio/cassandra-lucene-index/examples/spark/README.rst

 	--name worker2 stratio/cassandra_spark

-You can execute all this step by using docker inspect, simply execute this script
+You can execute the entire cluster deploy of a spark master and 3 spark workers by using docker inspect, simply execute this script

 .. code-block:: bash